ColinThornburg/FortReader/DEPLOYMENT.md

 - Firebase CLI installed (`npm install -g firebase-tools`)
 - Git configured with access to the repository
 - Firebase project access (fortreader-97219)
+- `.env.local` populated with the Firebase keys if you are working outside the default production project.
+The app now reads `VITE_FIREBASE_*` values, so confirm they are present before asking an agent to run builds.

 ## Deployment Process